Best Circular Saw: Review of the Hitachi C7SB2

 The saw is designed with no riving knife to allow easy plunge cutting.
 A handle on the guard allows it to be retracted safely

 Overall the Hitachi C7SB2 is a competitively priced saw with plenty of power.
 It is well built and sturdy and should give years of reliable service

-Refurbished Hitachi C7SB2 offer from Amazon
+Hitachi C7SB2 Available From Amazon

 Cross Cutting a 9 X 1 1/2